immutant/immutant.org/news/2013-05-28-announcing-1-0-0-beta1.md

 to announce the very first beta release of Immutant:
 **_1.0.0.beta1_**.
-We don't expect to be in beta long; our plan is to have 1.0.0 out by the end of the summer after which we'll begin to incorporate new features from AS Wildfly for the next release.
+We don't expect to be in beta long; our plan is to have 1.0.0 out by the end of the summer after which we'll begin to incorporate new features from JBoss [Wildfly](http://www.wildfly.org) for the next release.
 As always, view our road map [here](https://issues.jboss.org/browse/IMMUTANT).

 ## What is Immutant?